smartlogic/chef-cap-content/content/1-introduction/2-goal.md

 procedures so they are common across the team.
 It allows for simple setup of new hardware, both physical and virtual.
-Server configuration management can also be extended into continuous integration or development environments to help with application isolation and it provides a consistent baseline setup for both developers and testing.
+Server configuration management can also be extended into continuous integration or development environments to help with application isolation.
+This approach provides a consistent baseline setup for both developers and testing.

-## Adding components easily and seamlessly
+## Add components easily and seamlessly

 Once a server is configured and put in service, maintenance becomes crucially important.
 Having an idempotent system for applying updates and changes is